amyyip-w/Instacart-Grocery-Basket-Analysis/README.md

 ## Data Sets
-Following data set was fabricated and used in the analysis for learning purposes:
+**Following data set was fabricated and used in the analysis for learning purposes:
 * Customers

-Following open source data sets from Instacart was used to carry out this project.
+**Following open source data sets from Instacart was used to carry out this project:
 * Departments
 * Order_products_prior
 * Orders
 * Products

-“The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017.
+Citation: “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017.

 ## Language
 **Python:** 3.9.7